unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 > [!TIP]
 > To create an app, make sure to visit [our getting started tutorials](xref:Uno.GetStarted).

+## How it works

+Resizeter uses a `svg` or `png` file as input.
+If a `svg` file is used, it will be re-scaled for different resolutions.
+The UnoImage, on iOS for example, will use the x2 and x3 corresponded sizes and add them on your project for you.
+If a `png` file is used, it will not be resized, but it will be added to your project and used as one size image.
+If you want to know all the scales that are used, you can check this [table](https://platform.uno/docs/articles/features/working-with-assets.html#scale).

+For `UnoIcon` and `UnoSplashScreen` the generated sizes will be the same as the ones used by the platform.

+With that we strongly encourage the usage of `svg` files, to take most of the benefits of the tool.
+And the rest of the docs you can assume that we are using `svg` files.

+> [!TIP]
+> You can use the `Resize` property on UnoImage to force the resize of a `png` file.
+But be aware that the quality can be affected.

 ## Manual Installation

 Uno.Resizeter is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
 In order to install it you can either download it using your IDE (this will be shown in the next steps) or added directly on your `.csproj` as shown in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).